DevNilesh72/fomofactory-assessment/README.md

 ## Specs used to complete assessment

-- Turborepo: to orchrestrate frontend and backend development
+- Turborepo: to orchestrate frontend and backend development
 - Next Js 14: for frontend (folder: apps/web)
 - Express js: for backendend (folder: apps/server)
 - DB: Mongo DB